Our Terms of Business

 We are unable to accept payments of cash in excess of £500.
 Monies due to you from us will be paid by cheque or bank transfer only, and will not be made payable to a third party, unless you provide written authorisation with the details of the third party, in advance.

-You agree that if we are acting for a limited company or other limited liability entity, the individual person or persons instructing us unconditionally and irrevocably guarantee to settle our fees and expenses if these become overdue for payment.
+You agree that if we are acting for a limited company or other limited liability entity, the individual person or persons instructing us, as a separate and primary agreement by each of them, unconditionally and irrevocably guarantee to settle our fees and expenses if these become overdue for payment and, in consideration of us agreeing to act on behalf of the limited company or other limited liability entity, shall indemnify and keep us indemnified, on demand by us giving notice to any of them, against all losses, unmet liabilities, charges, costs and expenses suffered or incurred by us arising from the retainer.

 Acting for mortgage lenders